Meet the Farmer: Ivy of Manor Rock Farm on Lard Love, Ethical Meat, and Feeding the Hudson Valley

 Harri: Yeah, it’s like they’re all just getting their ingredients from Baldor.

 Harri: Speaking of Manor Rock, I've had the pleasure of eating there twice, and I'm actually going tomorrow night, so I'm really excited to lick my plate again.
-What’s your favorite kind of synergy between your relationship here with the earth and with the pigs, and then also getting to enjoy a lovely cocktail at your restaurant for example?
+What’s your favorite kind of synergy between your relationship with the earth and with the pigs, and then also getting to enjoy a lovely cocktail at the restaurant for example?

 Harri: I mean, it's like, literally, Chef's kiss.
 Even the red tile in the bathroom is next level.
+It’s so moody.
+I felt like a glamorous vampire in there.

 Ivy: That’s exactly the vibe we wanted!